-Become a member of our community of ambitious and impact-driven South Asian women.
-We’re a community that supports you, champions your work and provides opportunities for you to connect with other like-minded women.
+Become a member of our community of ambitious and impact-driven women creatives, founders & professionals.
+We’re a community that supports you, champions your work, opens doors & develops your creative / professional skills.

 I am so impressed by the advocacy of the Australian South Asian Centre – it just shows how much difference you can make with a little effort and dedication and the impact we all can make.
 Embracing and celebrating our differences as strengths in a free society is certainly a hallmark of all your achievements in this South Asian Heritage month